brodykendall/DNAcycP2-Python/README.md

   * `-L <chunk_length>`: is the length of sequence that a given core will be predicting on at any given time (default 100000; only applicable with `-f`)
   * `-n <num_cores>`: is the number of cores to be used in parallel (default 1 - no parallelization; only applicable with `-f`)

-The `-f` setting (FASTA format) is designed for larger files, so it has added parallelization capability.
-To utilize this capability, specify the number of cores to be greater than 1 using the `n_cores` argument (default 1 - no parallelization).
-You can also specify the length of the sequence that each core will predict on at a given time using the `chunk_length` argument (default 100000).
+### Selecting the Prediction Model

+Use the `-s` argument to specify the prediction model:

+- **`-s`**: DNAcycP2 (trained on smoothed data, recommended).
+- **Otherwise**: DNAcycP (trained on original data).

+### Parallelization with `-f`

+The `-f` setting (FASTA format) is designed for handling larger files and supports parallelization.
+To enable parallelization, use the following arguments:

+- **`-n`**: Number of cores to use (default: 1).
+- **`-L`**: Sequence length (in bp) each core processes at a time (default: 100,000).

 For reference, on a personal computer (16 Gb RAM, M1 chip with 8-core CPU), prediction at full parallelization directly on the yeast genome FASTA file completes in 12 minutes, and on the hg38 human genome Chromosome I FASTA file in just over 4 hours.
-In our experience, selection of parallelization parameters (-L and -n) has little affect when making predictions on a personal computer, but if using the package on a high-performance compute cluster, prediction time should decrease as the number of cores increases.
-If you do run into memory issues, we suggest first reducing -L
+In our experience, selection of parallelization parameters (`-L` and `-n`) has little affect when making predictions on a personal computer, but if using the package on a high-performance compute cluster, prediction time should decrease as the number of cores increases.
+If you do run into memory issues, we suggest first reducing `-L`.

 ### Example 1: